 Due to limited scientific evidence marking the effectiveness of weighted vests, it is important to consistently observe a child with Autism when wearing this item.
 For children who are non-verbal, it is even more important to be observing and noting any displays of physical discomfort or distress.
 Additionally, for any child who is anxious, this added input may be more anxiety provoking and may not be the right tool to utilize.
 That being said, maybe the most important source of information regarding this topic is the child!
 Observing the child to see any changes in their self-regulation or attention or listening to any reports of “feeling good” or “I like it” may be the evidence needed for continued use of this tool!

 There is no harm in trying a weighted vest on a child who has ASD.
 However, it is important to be working with an Occupational Therapist who has evaluated your child and can provide additional support through exploring this tool.
 Below are some tips to ensure the safety and comfort of your child while wearing this kind of vest.

 Sensory needs constant change, and it may be worth putting it back into the mix down the road, while trying other tools or strategies!

 Please consult your OT for details regarding above mentioned fitting as well as wear schedule for your child in order to optimize safety and functional use of this tool.

-Courtney Shea is a pediatric occupational therapist at the NAPA Center in Boston.
+Courtney Shea is a paediatric occupational therapist at the NAPA Centre in Boston.
 In her free time, she enjoys being outdoors with her family and their dog Kolana.
 She is often caught overpacking for weekend getaways and adventures.
 If staying local she enjoys long distance runs along the Charles River alongside her husband taking turns pushing their son in a jogging stroller!